Last Updated on 27 November 2025 by Cycloscope

 Sleeping in a Korean public bath (Jjimjilbang)

-You have to pay the entry fee, usually around 5$, and then you’re in, with nice hot water and a “comfortable floor” in a common room to sleep on.
+You have to pay the entry fee, usually around 5$, and then you’re in, with nice hot water and a “comfortable floor” in a standard room to sleep on.

 Some of these Jimjilbang have rooms separated by sex, some are mixed.
-Check this article if you want to know more about this very interesting sleeping option.
+Check this article if you want to know more about this exciting sleeping option.

 Random host

-Though Koreans are incredibly kind people, especially outside the big cities, it’s very rare to be invited to sleep at some stranger’s house.
-More than once we had been treated to meals, a fellow cyclist even gave us some money (he didn’t have time to eat lunch with us) but we had never been invited for the night.
+Though Koreans are incredibly kind people, especially outside the big cities, it’s very rare to be invited to sleep at someone’s house.
+More than once, we had been treated to meals; a fellow cyclist even gave us some money (he didn’t have time to eat lunch with us), but we had never been invited to stay the night.

-Warmshowers and Couchsurfing are widespread in Korea but many members don’t speak English and so often are just too shy to host you.
-Give it a try anyway, we met very beautiful people.
+Warmshowers and Couchsurfing are widespread in Korea, but many members don’t speak English, and so often are just too shy to host you.
+Give it a try anyway, we met wonderful people.

 Where to eat for cheap in South Korea